nimh-dsst/dataset-phenotypes/ABIDE_I/README.md

 ## Steps to produce this study's data dictionary

+1. Install the required Python 3 library with the following line of code:

+    ```shell
+    python3 -m pip install --user pandas
+    ```

 1. Run the following line of code within the `ABIDE_I/` subfolder:

     ```shell